Skip to contents

 The function is.sir() detects if the input contains class sir.
 If the input is a data.frame, it iterates over all columns and returns a logical vector.

-The function is_sir_eligible() returns TRUE when a columns contains at most 5% invalid antimicrobial interpretations (not S and/or I and/or R), and FALSE otherwise.
+The function is_sir_eligible() returns TRUE when a column contains at most 5% invalid antimicrobial interpretations (not S and/or I and/or R and/or NI and/or SDD), and FALSE otherwise.
 The threshold of 5% can be set with the threshold argument.
 If the input is a data.frame, it iterates over all columns and returns a logical vector.

 NA_sir_ is a missing value of the new sir class, analogous to e.g. base R's NA_character_.